 About 6% of men become very depressed after a year of unsuccessful fertility treatment, and these men say it’s often because: vi

 - They feel little emotional support or appreciation

 - Excessive demands from their partner

-- Coping strategies based on avoiding the whole issue of babies and children don’t work well as it restricts and limits lives and focuses attention on “what isn’t there” rather than resolving the hurt
+- Coping strategies based on avoiding the whole issue of babies and children don’t work well as it restricts and limits lives and focus attention on “what isn’t there” rather than resolving the hurt.

-There is no magic wand to overcome infertility, but we can adjust how big a space it takes up in our lives.
-Actively improving health and fertility is a positive response to the situation and also improves the function of the hypothalamus along with the rest of the body.
-Following the advice for your PFP to promote your health and fertility is a gentle but effective way to reframe the situation and increase the chances of success.
+There is no magic wand to overcome infertility, but it’s possible to adjust how big a space it takes up in lives.
+Actively improving health and fertility is a positive response to the situation and also improves the function of the hypothalamus (along with the rest of the body), and following PFP advice to promote health and fertility is a gentle but effective way to reframe the situation and increase the chances of success.

 ii‘Variation in distress among women with infertility: evidence from a population-based sample’ Arthur L. Greil, et al. Hum.
 Reprod.
 (2011) 26 (8): 2101-2112.

 iii‘The impact of social relations among men and women in fertility treatment on the decision to terminate treatment’ Ditte Vassard, et al. Hum.
 Reprod.
 (2012) 27 (12): 3502-3512.

 <supiv‘Psychological distress by type of fertility barrier’ Mary Casey Jacob, et al. Hum.
 Reprod.
 (2007) 22 (3): 885-894.

 v‘The impact of social relations on the incidence of severe depressive symptoms among infertile women and men’ R. Lund, et al. Hum.
 Reprod.
 (2009) 24 (11): 2810-2820.